Review of the Babysense Baby Monitors

 Expandable to 4 cameras: This is pretty cool at this price point!
 The Babysense comes with one camera, but you can purchase up to 3 additional cameras to connect to the same parent unit.
 You won't be able to view them all simultaneously, of course, but you can cycle through them by clicking the camera button on the parent unit.
 If you put the base unit in scanning mode, it will cycle through each connected camera about every 3-5 seconds or so.

 There is a bit of a lag when switching cameras, with the screen turning white in between for a few seconds, but overall it works pretty decently.

-Easy Setup: Setup is simple, and of course it comes with everything you need.
-The owner's manual is pretty basic and straight-forward, and we didn't run into any snags.
-The camera syncs quickly with the base unit, and everything setup easily.
-There is a screw hole notch in the bottom of the camera, so it can be mounted to a wall.
+Easy Setup: Setup is simple, and of course, it comes with everything you need.
+The owner's manual is pretty basic and straightforward, and we didn't run into any snags.
+The camera syncs quickly with the base unit, and everything is set up easily.
+There is a screw-hole notch in the bottom of the camera, so it can be mounted to a wall.
 We've always positioned these on a nearby dresser so we haven't had to screw into our wall.